stephen-nelsonjr/smart_proxy_example/README.md

-# Smart Proxy - Example
+# Smart Proxy - Netpam

 This plug-in adds support for Example to Foreman's Smart Proxy.